litchipi/blog/posts/infosec/git_code_audit_viewed_as_rust_programmer.md

 implemented for `u64`, and when you *downcast* `u64` to `u32`, use `.try_into()` instead, it will return an error if you overflow the bounds of the integer.
-The performance cost for the usage of these is *negligable* / null, so you should always use them for a clean and secure code.
+The performance cost for the usage of these is *negligible* / null, so you should always use them for a clean and secure code.

 As `usize` size in memory is arch-dependant (see [the docs][usize_type_doc]),